 BBE Mind Bender

 BBE pedals are best known for their durability and consistency.
-With the Mind Bender, they add value to that list of virtues, offering a pedal that can give you analog vibrato and chorusing effects for under a hundred dollars.
+With the Mind Bender, they add value to that list of virtues, offering a pedal that can give you analog vibrato and chorusing effects for a song.

 It uses an authentic Bucket Brigade circuit to achieve this classic vibrato effect—and the interior hardware isn’t the only thing that’s unique about the Mind Bender.
 Whereas most multi-effects pedals use a toggle to switch between them, the Mind Bender has a footswitch to go from vibrato to chorus, an easy hands-free option if you want to change mid-set.
 You still get the standard speed and depth controls on the top of the pedal to give your vibrato the exact shape you want.
 This should be on anyone’s list of the best vibrato pedals.